What A Parent Should Know

 - One thing to clarify here is that the sororities do not know where the potential members have ranked them.
 For example, if someone ranks a sorority at the end of her list and ends up scheduled to visit them, she should not feel nervous about that, because the sorority only receives an alphabetical list of who is coming back, not where the potential members ranked them.

 We are often questioned by students and parents from out of state wondering whether they will be considered for sorority membership, even if they aren’t from the area and don’t know anyone beforehand.
 Each year, women from all over attend Auburn, have a wonderful time making friends in recruitment, and find their sorority home.
-From 2017 to 2018, 49% of the students participating in recruitment finished high school in Alabama and the other 51% finished school elsewhere.
-During that same time period, 48% of the bids went to students from Alabama and the other 52% went to students from elsewhere.
+Typically about 49% of the students participating in recruitment finished high school in Alabama and the other 51% finished school elsewhere, with about 49% of the bids going to students from Alabama and the other 51% going to students from elsewhere.
 So, the pool of women receiving bids is reflective of the pool of women who participated in recruitment.

 Please don’t assume that recruitment will be just like it was when you were in school, even if you went to Auburn.
 During this time, many nervous parents turn to their own experiences as well as their friends for answers and advice.
 Please know that The Office of Greek Life is the best place to get these things and that many well meaning friends have led potential members and their families astray.
 The Panhellenic Council (especially through our website) is going to tell you everything you need to know.
 Panhellenic knows how nervous you and your daughter are and we want you both to be prepared for recruitment, so please look at our website first if you have any questions.
 If a friend tells you or your daughter something that conflicts with the website, disregard it and go with the website.
 Since we are the ones most closely linked to the process, we have the most accurate and up to date information on it.